-This resource was adapted from original materials provided by the Office of Superintendent of Public Instruction.
+"This resource was adapted from original materials provided by the Office of Superintendent of Public Instruction.
+Original materials may be accessed at Novel Coronavirus (COVID-19) Guidance & Resources.

 Please make sure that permission has been received to use all elements of this publication (images, charts, text, etc.) that are not created by OSPI staff, grantees, or contractors.
 This permission should be displayed as an attribution statement in the manner specified by the copyright holder.
 It should be made clear that the element is one of the "except where otherwise noted" exceptions to the OSPI open license.